Pointers move onto substate finals behind Johannes' huge night

 While they weren’t perfect from the line down the stretch, the Pointers hit enough to keep the margin relatively comfortable on their way to the 12-point win.

-On Monday, the Pointers will travel about 20 minutes down Interstate 380 to the U.S. Cellular Center in Cedar Rapids to face off with the team which Johannes never had the opportunity against.
-Marion and CPU will tip off at 6:30 p.m.
+On Monday, the Pointers traveled about 20 minutes down Interstate 380 to the U.S. Cellular Center in Cedar Rapids to face off with the team which Johannes never had the opportunity against.
+Marion and CPU tipped off at 6:30 p.m.

-Note: [EDITOR’S NOTE: This is a game recap from Thursday’s substate semifinals game.
-For the story, photos and video of last night’s substate finals against Marion, please visit us online at communitynewspapergroup.com/vinton_newspapers/sports]